-Anorexia is primarily a serious mental health condition.
-People with anorexia have a distorted image of their bodies, thinking they are fat when they are underweight.
-They then try to reduce weight further by not eating enough food and by exercising too much.
+Despite common misconceptions, Anorexia is primarily a serious mental health condition.
+Those with anorexia have a distorted image of their bodies, thinking they are fat when they are actually underweight.
+They then try to reduce weight further by not eating enough food and exercising too much.
 This leads to serious physical illness through starvation.

-It is not easy for someone with anorexia to suddenly start eating more.
-Once a little weight is gained the brain or mental health condition thinks ‘too fat’ and puts effort into resisting food and taking more exercise.
+It’s not easy for someone with anorexia to suddenly start eating again.
+Once a little weight is gained their brain or mental health condition thinks ‘you’re getting fat’ and puts effort into resisting food and taking more exercise.
 This is why anorexia is more of a mental health issue than a simple diet or weight issue.

 Most people with anorexia will be very thin or have a low weight and very low body mass index (BMI).
 But this can be hard for others to see, as those with anorexia are often skilled in dressing to hide the fact they are too thin.

 Missing meals, eating very little or developing rituals with how food is eaten are typical signs of anorexia.
-People who can only eat food cut a certain way, arranged in a certain way or served at a certain time, are subconsciously developing ways of slowing down eating and this is common with anorexia.
+Only eating food cut a certain way, arranged in a certain way or served at a certain time are subconsciously developing ways of slowing down easting and this is common with anorexia.

-Physical symptoms such as hair loss, nails stopping growing, periods (for girls) stopping or not starting, and dry skin are all physical symptoms associated with anorexia.
+Hair loss, limited nail growth, periods (for girls) stopping or not starting and dry skin are all physical symptoms associated with anorexia.

-Behavioural changes such as excessive exercise or always exercising or walking after a meal are another sign of anorexia or other eating disorders.
+Behavioural changes such as excessive exercise or always exercising or walking after a meal are signs of anorexia or other eating disorders.

-Sometimes people also take medication such as laxatives or diuretics or hunger suppressants when these are clearly not needed.
+Taking medication such as laxatives, diuretics or hunger suppressants when these are not needed.

-Although anorexia is mostly a mental health issue, the long-term impact on the physical body is extreme and very damaging.
-Your body is starved and you develop problems with your heart – heart failure and swelling of hands and feet, low blood pressure, problems with the brain – fits and memory loss, problems with muscles and bones – weakness and stunted physical development, bowel and bladder problems – needing the toilet very often and fertility issues.
-Untreated anorexia can cause hospitalisation or death.
+Although anorexia is mainly a mental health issue, the long-term impact on the physical body is extreme and very damaging.
+The body is starved, developing heart problems – heart failure and swelling of hands and feet, low blood pressure.
+Problems with the brain – fits and memory loss, problems with muscles and bones – weakness and stunted physical development, bowel and bladder problems and fertility issues.
+Untreated, anorexia can cause hospitalisation or even death.